 I didn’t know that I was actually in love with Charles until he was gone.
-Common sense told that that Charles would not call me anymore.
-He had not called me since the night that we spent together.
+Common sense told me that Charles would not call me anymore.
+He had not spoken to me since the night that we spent together.

 I had no idea if he and Denise were back together.
 After from the one-night stand, the gold band was hard evidence of his betrayal to Denise.
 I took it off every now and then to soak it in hot water to clean it.
 But one day I found myself standing right in front of Denise’s house again.

 The silver Lexus was no longer parked in the driveway when I arrived.
 Nevertheless, I rang the doorbell.

 A woman with coiffured hair, complete with a pair of large diamond earrings opened the door.
 She greeted me with impatience,

 “Yes?” she said, clearly indicating that there was no reason for me to be there.

 She was obviously not a maid.
 I could guess that she was the new owner of the property and that Denise and Charles have left the premises.

 “You know Denise?
 I mean Charles …” I said tentatively.

 “Oh, that couple, they left long ago,” she replied with a sigh.
 And then she added,